sparkfun/phant-docs/api/metadata.md

 Retrieves a specific stream by `id`.
 Calls the `callback` with the arguments of `err` and `stream`.
 `stream` will be a JavaScript object with the [stream schema](#default-schema) as properties.
-If `err` is truthy, assume the call failed.
+If `err` is truthy, assume the get failed.

 **Example** Retrieve stream *1a2b3c*